Sky Above Great Wind

 ______________________

-Sensei Susan KōDō Efird, Guiding Teacher
+Sensei Susan KōDō Efird, Founder and Guiding Teacher

 Unless otherwise noted, all Ryokan poems and stories about him are quoted from Sky Above, Great Wind (Shambhala 2014) by Kazuaki Tanahashi.
 Another excellent book on Ryokan is Ryokan Interpreted by Shohaku Okumura (Dogen Institute 2021)

-Schedule & Contact Us
+Schedule & Contact

 Sky Above Great Wind is hosted at